sergsavoniuk/accuweather-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Introduction

+You can view a live demo over at https://accuweather-client.herokuapp.com/

 This is a minimalistic app that allows you to view a weather forecast.
 It uses [AccuWeather APIs](https://developer.accuweather.com/) that provide different API endpoints, including Locations, Current Conditions, Daily and Hourly Forecasts.